ManojDevelper/Archimedis/src/data/Products/pbanner.md

 ---
-description: " From our cache of diverse remedies for your ailments, a few needed to deserve a special mention.
+description: " From our diverse product portfolio, a few deserve a special mention.
 Go ahead, take a look."
 ---